Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Variational calculations

-The other phase degree of freedom in the SkXs is the relative phase between the $xy$- and $z$-spin components, $\psi$, which has been explicitly recognized in Ref.~\onlinecite{yambe2021skyrmion}.
-This phase degree of freedom controls the nature of the spin density waves for individual wave vectors.
-The state with $\psi=0$ represents the spiral wave, while that with $\psi=\pi/2$ represents the sinusoidal wave along each $\bm{Q}_\nu$ direction.
+The other phase degree of freedom in the SkXs is the relative phase between the $xy$- and $z$-spin components, $\psi$, which has been explicitly pointed out in Ref.~\onlinecite{yambe2021skyrmion}.
+This phase degree of freedom is related to the nature of the spin density waves for individual wave vectors.
+The state with $\psi=0$ represents the spiral wave [Fig.~\ref{fig:PD}(g)], while that with $\psi=\pi/2$ represents the sinusoidal wave [Fig.~\ref{fig:PD}(g)] along each $\bm{Q}_\nu$ direction.
 Reflecting the different constituent waves, the triple-$Q$ SkX states show different skyrmion numbers.
 For example, the patterns I and II with $\psi=0$ have $|n_{\rm sk}|=1$ [Figs.~\ref{fig:PD}(a) and \ref{fig:PD}(b)], while those with $\psi=\pi/2$ have $|n_{\rm sk}|=2$ [Figs.~\ref{fig:PD}(e) and \ref{fig:PD}(f)].

-Among the behaviors of the phase degree of freedom, we especially focus on the position of the SkX core, which has not been discussed in previous literatures.
+Among the phase degrees of freedom, we especially focus on the position of the SkX core, which has not been discussed in previous literatures.
 Nevertheless, the core position is important, as it is related to the symmetry of the SkXs.
 In the $|n_{\rm sk}|=1$ SkX, the offsite (onsite) core position breaks (preserves) the sixfold rotational symmetry of the triangular lattice [see Figs.~\ref{fig:PD}(a) and \ref{fig:PD}(b)].
 Meanwhile, the offsite (onsite) core position in the $|n_{\rm sk}|=2$ SkX breaks (preserves) the space inversion and sixfold rotoreflection symmetries of the triangular lattice [see Figs.~\ref{fig:PD}(e) and \ref{fig:PD}(f)].